Chart Color Schemes

 Redlynch's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Redlynch's health outcomes data shows excellent results, particularly for younger age groups with a low prevalence of common health conditions.
+Redlynch's health outcomes data shows exceptional results, with younger age groups having particularly low prevalence rates for common health conditions.

-The area has private health cover at approximately 53%, higher than the average SA2 area (~5,950 people).
-Mental health issues and arthritis are the most prevalent medical conditions, affecting 6.9% and 5.5% of residents respectively.
-Notably, 76.8% of residents report no medical ailments, compared to 73.1% in Rest of Qld.
-The area has a lower proportion of seniors aged 65 and over at 10.8% (1,204 people), compared to the 16.7% in Rest of Qld.
-However, health outcomes among seniors require more attention than the broader population.
+The area has a private health cover rate of approximately 53%, higher than the average SA2 area (~5,965 people).
+Mental health issues and arthritis were the most prevalent medical conditions, affecting 6.9% and 5.5% of residents respectively.
+A total of 76.8% of residents reported having no medical ailments, compared to 73.1% in Rest of Qld.
+Redlynch has a lower proportion of seniors aged 65 and over at 10.8% (1,207 people), compared to the 16.7% in Rest of Qld.
+However, health outcomes among seniors require more attention than the broader population, despite being above average.

 Frequently Asked Questions - Health